datacommonsorg/data/scripts/floods/README.md

 The locations with non-permanent water over a period of a month are considered as flooded regions.
 The flooded pixels are aggregated into S2 cells of level 10 (roughly 10kmx10km).
 A flood event is generated combining neighbouring flooded S2 cells over successive months.

-The scripts outpput flooded events starting from Jan as well as the area and count of floods per S2 cell.
+The scripts output flooded events starting from Jan of the current year along with the area and count of floods per S2 cell.
 These are aggregated to higher levels to generate flood counts and area for a country.

 To generate new flooded events, run the script: